jorshi/jordieshier.com/_pages/about.md

 Our industry research partner is Dr. Andrew Robertson ([Ableton](https://www.ableton.com/en/)).

 My research is focused on the development of software that supports creativity in musicians and music producers.
-I am particularly interested creating novel methods for synthesizing audio and researching new interaction paradigms for music synthesizers.
+I am particularly interested in creating novel methods for synthesizing audio and researching new interaction paradigms for music synthesizers.
 My PhD research topic is
 [Real-time timbral mapping for synthesized percussive performance](https://www.aim.qmul.ac.uk/phd-topics/#Ableton).